Skip to content

 TERRACI_PROVIDER=gitlab terraci generate -o pipeline.yml

-3. Single configured provider -- if only one CI provider has config, it is used automatically
+3. Single active provider -- if only one CI provider is active, it is used automatically

 If multiple providers are configured and no environment is detected, TerraCi returns an error with instructions to set TERRACI_PROVIDER.